evaniftekhar/first-project/README.md

 - Elevate Fitness has the biggest market share increase for rowing machines while Titan Training has the biggest decline in market share.
 - Spartan Sports has the biggest market share increase for treadmills while Hercules Gear has the biggest decline in market share.

-Capitalize on Trends:
-Focus marketing and inventory efforts on high-profit months (May, August, December) and leading categories (Airbikes).
-Optimize Supply Chain:
-Work closely with high-performing suppliers to ensure steady profitability.
-Enhance Innovation:
-Develop unique products (smart or eco-friendly fitness equipment) to counteract market saturation and attract new customers.
-Expand Market Reach:
-Target underpenetrated regions or new demographics to drive growth and offset declining profits.

 ## Recommendations

 Capitalize on Monthly Trends